nargesghv/Agent-Driven-TODO-Executor/README.md

 ## Smart Editing Example

-The editing feature is really nice.
-You just tell it what you want:
+You just tell it what you want to edit:

 ```bash
 Your choice: e